 The College operates in a difficult environment, policy is continually changing and the sector is highly regulated.
 It is recognised that in recent years the sector has suffered from under-investment, and funding rates continue to be significantly lower than Higher Education and Schools, yet the expectations of us are just as demanding.
 Our buildings need investment, our staff are underpaid and generally our resources are very stretched.
 Despite all this, we have great ambition.

 We need a Chair who through and with the Board can support the executive team to deliver the College Strategy, despite the complexities.
-Enabling the communities we serve, and indeed the college, to thrive.
+Enabling the College and the communities we serve to thrive.

 Principal & CEO